kanupriya-ishu/basic_projects/README.md

 # basic_projects

-## This repository contains various projects on different topics.
+## This repository contains basic projects on data visualisation and python.